dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I felt extremely uncomfortable as the focal point, in the spotlight.
-I really like the behind the scenes role, because all my freedom is there.
+  Gentlemen, my odds for success improve with each attempt.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (891 days)
+## 🌟 Experiences (892 days)

 ### 🧮 Programming languages